astqx/PIERA-ZONE/README.md

 # PIERA-ZONE
-PIERA-ZONE is a digital examination software, which makes conducting exams easy and free.
-By free we mean both free of cost and free of malpractices.
+PIERA-ZONE is a free digital examination tool which enables you to conduct professional and robust exams, free of malpractices with minimal hassle.

 PIERA-ZONE has been created by keeping individual use in mind, but we do provide a basic setup for an institution with a basic hierarchy who would like to have a login and log of user activity.